 - China is sixth-placed on the list, with overall lithium reserves estimated at 4.5 million tonnes.
 In 2019, the country produced 7,500 tonnes of the metal – the third-highest level worldwide.

-Lithium reserves in India
+Lithium Reserves in India

 The recently discovered lithium deposit is estimated to be 5.9 million tonnes in the Salal-Haimana area of the Reasi District of Jammu & Kashmir (UT), making it one of the largest deposits of lithium in the world.